 The following information has been produced with the support of Warwick Arts Centre’s Access Ambassadors – and we hope you find it a useful tool when planning your journey, booking tickets, or navigating your way around the building.

-Information about our programme can be found in the What’s On section of our website, in our season brochure and film diary, and via the Box Office.
+Information about our programme can be found in the What’s On section of our website, in our season brochure and via the Box Office.
 We also produce digital, braille and large format versions of our brochure.

 The site aims to comply with guidelines issued by the Web Accessibility Initiative and those of the Equality Act.
 If you are using a device such as a screen-reader, a specialised web browser, or any other type of dedicated hardware or software to view our web pages, then we want to ensure that our website is compatible with your equipment.
 If you experience any problems with accessing our website then please contact us and we will be happy to work with you to resolve the issue.
 Text can be enlarged on this site by pressing the Ctrl button and + (plus) button and reduced using Ctrl and – (minus) button.